gohugoio/hugo/content/en/content-management/urls.md

 ### Customize

-Create a new template (`layouts/alias.html`) to customize the content of the alias files.
+To override Hugo's embedded `alias` template, copy the [source code] to a file with the same name in the layouts directory.
 The template receives the following context:

 Permalink
 : the link to the page being aliased

 Page
 : the Page data for the page being aliased

+[source code]: {{% eturl alias %}}